 A recent incident in central Florida highlighted some unusual causes for a local theft.
 NBC Miami reported on a woman who stole lobsters from a local grocery store.
 The 30-year-old suspect allegedly placed seven frozen lobsters into her pants and left the store.
 She was reportedly seen by the store’s loss prevention officer, who reported the incident to the police.
 The woman was later located by the authorities.
 When asked about the allegations against her, the woman reportedly admitted to taking the lobsters and explained that she took them for a reason.
 According to the NBC Miami report, she planned to trade the lobsters for a Chinese buffet dinner or for prescription pain medications.
 The woman was arrested and reportedly posted $25 bail.

 Why Thefts Occur

-When representing a shoplifting defendant, attorneys may consider the reasons behind the client’s actions in order to put forward a zealous defense.
+When representing a shoplifting defendant, lawyers may consider the reasons behind the client’s actions in order to put forward a zealous defense.
 Some of the common reasons for theft include:

 - Psychological Factors

 ○ Kleptomania – This is a strong urge to steal.
 According to the Mayo Clinic, it is considered an impulse control disorder, where the patient cannot resist the impulse to act, even when the action is detrimental.
 Though experts have not found a cure, this mental disorder is reportedly controlled with medication.

 ○ Depression/ Emotional Problems – Some individuals steal in order to feel better during a period of depression or emotional challenge.
 For some, the act gives a temporary “high,” which allows them to divert their attention away from their problems.

 - Lack of Money – Some thefts occur out of need.
 A defendant may have a legitimate need for a particular item, without the ability to pay for it.
 Desperation may set in, leading to the decision to shoplift.